Loltron/ARCADIT/README.md

 # Inspired by reddit, quora and other apps.
 # Custom UI design.

-Extract main file first as it contian the application.
+Extract main file first as it contians the application.
 Open extracted folder on android studio.